Ishmael Hyman: Carolina Panthers

 On January 2, 2020, Hyman signed a reserve/future contract with the Carolina Panthers.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was placed on the practice squad/injured list on November 28.
 He was placed on the practice squad/COVID-19 list by the team on December 7, 2020, and moved back to the practice squad/injured list on December 22.
 He signed a reserve/future contract with the Panthers on January 4, 2021.
 He was waived on August 28, 2021.

-Michigan Panthers
+Michigan Panthers (first stint)

 Hyman signed with the Michigan Panthers of the United States Football League (USFL) on May 10, 2022, and was transferred to the team's inactive roster two days later.

 Green Bay Packers

 On July 28, 2022, Hyman signed with the Green Bay Packers.
-He was waived/injured on August 30, 2022 and placed on injured reserve.
+He was waived/injured on August 30, 2022, and placed on injured reserve.
 He was released on September 9.

 Michigan Panthers (second stint)

-On January 19, 2023, Hyman signed with the Michigan Panthers of the United States Football League (USFL) for his second stint with the team.
+On January 19, 2023, Hyman signed with the Panthers for his second stint with the team.
+He was waived in May 2023.

+Pittsburgh Maulers

+Hyman was claimed off waivers by the Pittsburgh Maulers on May 25, 2023.
+The Maulers folded when the XFL and USFL merged to create the United Football League (UFL).

+Calgary Stampeders

+On January 24, 2024, Hyman signed with the Calgary Stampeders of the Canadian Football League (CFL).
+He made the Stampeder practice roster in 2024 and managed to dress for 5 games.
+Hyman was released on May 27, 2025, during training camp.